WCS issues COVID-19 guidelines for athletics

 Wrestling events involving more than two teams may not take place in auxiliary gyms.

 This applies to events in Wilson County Schools facilities.
-Games in other districts (Sumner County for District 9-AAA games basketball, for example, and several other counties for Watertown road games) may have their own locally-imposed restrictions in addition to Executive Order 60.
+Games in other districts (Sumner County for District 9-AAA games in basketball, for example, and several other counties for Watertown road contests) may have their own locally-imposed restrictions in addition to Executive Order 60.

 (0) comments